A Chance For Survival

-Most of the 1500 calls we receive annually is often to assist injured wildlife involved in vehicle collisions throughout the Southern Highlands.
-We also attend and coordinate emergency rescues of wildlife in the bush and on private property — mammals, reptiles and birds with life-threatening injuries caused by discarded wiring, plastic and other toxic rubbish.
+Most of the 1500 calls we receive annually are often to assist injured wildlife involved in vehicle collisions throughout the Southern Highlands.
+We also coordinate emergency rescues of nature in the bush and on private property — mammals, reptiles and birds with life-threatening injuries caused by discarded wiring, plastic and other toxic rubbish.

 Though most of the accidents are unpreventable, we urge the Southern Highlands’ community and visiting members of the public to take extra care on freeways, backroads and along bush trails, and in the gardens and groundcovers where wildlife habitats co-exist.
 If you see anyone littering or dumping rubbish, please report the offenders [including the make of their vehicle, car registration and location] to the Police on 02 48697899.

-Here are some of the most important tips to remember to make your journey and our wildlife safer.
+Here are some essential tips to make your road journey and our wildlife safer.